Rick Griffin

-Richard Alden "Rick" Griffin (June 18, 1944 – August 18, 1991) was an American artist and one of the leading designers of psychedelic posters in the 1960s.
-As a contributor to the underground comix movement, his work appeared regularly in Zap Comix.
-Griffin was closely identified with the Grateful Dead, designing some of their best-known posters and album covers such as Aoxomoxoa.
+Richard Alden Griffin (June 18, 1944 – August 18, 1991) was an American artist and one of the leading designers of psychedelic posters in the 1960s.
+He was a key figure in the underground comix movement as a founding member of the Zap Comix collective.
+Griffin was closely identified with the Grateful Dead, designing some of their best-known posters and album covers including Aoxomoxoa.
 His work within the surfing subculture included both film posters and his comic strip, Murphy.

 Early life

 Griffin was born near Palos Verdes amidst the surfing culture of southern California.
 Griffin biographer Tim Stephenson notes: